|Lorena A. Barba, Ph.D.

 NVIDIA CUDA Fellow

-Lorena A. Barba is an Assistant Professor of Mechanical Engineering at Boston University.
-She received her PhD degree in Aeronautics from the California Institute of Technology in 2004, and her undergraduate degrees (BSc and PEng) in Mechanical Engineering from Universidad Técnica Federico Santa María in Valparaíso, Chile.
-From 2004 to '08, she was Lecturer in Applied Mathematics at the University of Bristol, England.
-Barba is a Faculty Fellow of the Boston University Rafik Hariri Institute for Computing and Computational Science & Engineering, and a Visiting Research Professor at the Scientific and Technological Center of Valparaíso—Centro Científico-Tecnológico de Valparaíso, CCTVal— in Chile.
+Lorena A. Barba is Associate Professor of Mechanical and Aerospace Engineering at the George Washington University, in Washington DC.
+She has MSc and PhD degrees in Aeronautics from the California Institute of Technology and BSc and PEng degrees in Mechanical Engineering from Universidad Técnica Federico Santa María in Chile.
+Previous to joining GW, she was Assistant Professor of Mechanical Engineering at Boston University (2008–2013) and Lecturer/Senior Lecturer of Applied Mathematics at University of Bristol, UK (2004–2008).
+Barba was a Faculty Fellow of the Boston University Rafik Hariri Institute for Computing and Computational Science & Engineering, and is a Visiting Research Professor at the Scientific and Technological Center of Valparaíso—Centro Científico-Tecnológico de Valparaíso, CCTVal— in Chile.

 Since 2007, when Prof. Barba first got involved in GPU computing, she has advocated that GPUs are important for scientifically developing countries to access high-performance computing.
 It is an unexpected benefit of this technology that it presents an opportunity for scientists at institutions without large installed infrastructure.
 Owning an operating a cluster of GPUs is within reach at many institutions in middle-income countries, and Prof. Barba has personally driven the adoption of GPUs at Universidad Técnica Federico Santa María, which in 2011 became the first CUDA Teaching Center in Chile.